IAMconsortium/pyam/tests/README.md

 Plotting tests are used as regression tests for plotting features.
 They can be run locally (see below) and are also run on CI.

+## Install Deps

+You have to install `pytest-mpl` to run the plotting tests.

 ## Tests Failing on CI?

 Make sure your local version of `matplotlib` and `seaborn` are the same as on